Creating a Pbulk Chroot

 Example:

-pbulk-start-chroot chroot-centos-7-current
+pbulk-start-chroot chroot-alma-8-current

 yum update